dask/dask-kubernetes/doc/source/operator_kubecluster.rst

 Cluster manager
 ---------------

 The operator has a new cluster manager called :class:`dask_kubernetes.experimental.KubeCluster` that you can use to conveniently create and manage a Dask cluster in Python.
-Then connect a :class:`dask.distributed.Client` object to it directly and perform your work.
+Then connect a Dask :class:`distributed.Client` object to it directly and perform your work.

 The goal of the cluster manager is to abstract away the complexity of the Kubernetes resources and provide a clean and simple Python API to manager clusters while still getting all the benefits of the operator.